Pelvic Floor Pathway

-Urinary incontinence (leaking urine) and vaginal prolapse are very common conditions for women.
+Urinary incontinence (leaking urine) and vaginal prolapse (vaginal bulge) are very common conditions for women.
 These conditions are not life-threatening, but they may affect your quality of life.
-If symptoms are interfering with your work or personal life, you may want to consider treatment.
+If symptoms are interfering with your work or activities, you may want to consider treatment.

 Use the resources below to learn more about incontinence and prolapse, and what options are available to you.
-Tell your doctor or nurse practitioner about your problem, and ask them about treatment options, or referral to the Pelvic Floor Pathway for more information.
+Tell your doctor, nurse practitioner, or midwife about your problem, and ask them about treatment options, or referral to the Pelvic Floor Pathway for more information.